- ABMS Certification:

 Senior Associate Dean for Continuing Medical Education and External Affairs; Medical Director, Office of Telemedicine

-Karen Rheuban, MD, is a professor of pediatrics and senior associate dean for continuing medical education and external affairs at the School of Medicine.
-She is also the co-founder and director of the Karen S. Rheuban Center for Telehealth at UVA.
-As a pediatric cardiologist, she cares for patients with congenital and acquired heart disease.
+Karen Schulder Rheuban, MD, is a professor of pediatrics and senior associate dean for continuing medical education and external affairs at the University of Virginia.
+As a pediatric cardiologist, Rheuban provides care to patients with congenital and acquired heart disease.

-Dr. Rheuban has testified before Congress on telemedicine and her efforts helped pass a sweeping telemedicine reimbursement bill in the Commonwealth of Virginia in 2010.
+In 2012, Rheuban chaired the Institute of Medicine Workshop on Telehealth.
 She was nominated by the Medical Society of Virginia and appointed to serve on the Virginia Board of Medical Assistance Services (Medicaid), which she currently chairs.
-In 2017, the University of Virginia awarded her the Thomas Jefferson Award, its highest honor for service to the university.

 - Ohio State University, 1974